 Amie is the director of the Cancer Genetics and Prevention Program at the University of California, San Francisco, and the Gordon and Betty Moore Endowed Counselor of Hereditary GI Cancer Prevention.
 Amie earned her genetic counseling degree at UT Health where she completed an NCI fellowship in Cancer Prevention Education.
 Amie has written and been interviewed about hereditary cancer syndromes for numerous publications, including a chapter in “Everyone’s Guide to Cancer Therapy.”
 She produced a video about genetic testing for Li-Fraumeni syndrome, co-authored close to 20 peer-reviewed journal articles, and mentored a generation of genetic counseling students.Read Amie's Essay

 Anna is a board certified genetic counselor at Provenance Healthcare in Las Vegas, Nevada.
 Anna is taking great strides to increase the availability of genetic counseling and testing services within the Las Vegas community and currently specializes in cancer genetics and personalized medicine.
 Previously, she worked as a prenatal genetic counselor.
 Anna received her bachelor’s degree in biology at Indiana University and her master’s degree in medical and molecular genetics at Indiana University School of Medicine.Read Anna's Essay

 Genome magazine wants you to share your story!
 We are now accepting essays for the 2017 Code Talker Award.
-Essays must be submitted by the deadline of May 1 to be considered for the 2017 contest.

 Tell us how your genetic counselor impacted your healthcare decision — or those of a loved one — and your genetic counselor might just win our Code Talker Award!